Stoyan83/pet-project/README.md

 * [Setup](#setup)

 ## General info
-This project is a web application that utilizes Ruby on Rails for its backend and Vue.js for its frontend.
-It offers standard CRUD operations and employs the Devise gem for user authentication, while JWT ensures secure authorization.
-The Rails backend runs on http://localhost:3000, while Vue.js operates on http://localhost:8080.
-A noteworthy feature is the integration of the "vue-draggable" library, allowing users to interact with elements through drag-and-drop actions, enhancing the user experience and interactivity.
+This project is a web application that combines Ruby on Rails for the backend and Vue.js for the frontend.
+It provides essential CRUD operations, user authentication through Devise and JWT, and a convenient drag-and-drop feature using the "vue-draggable" library.
+The application's backend runs on http://localhost:3000, while Vue.js operates on http://localhost:8080.
+Notably, the project also integrates GitHub Actions for continuous integration (CI), ensuring automated testing and deployment processes.

 ## Technologies
 * Ruby version: 3.1.2